 We focus on the development of a standardized methodology that accounts for annual GHG emissions (Scopes 1, 2 &3) and strategies and best practices to reduce carbon emissions.

-As an international working group, each member of the IWCA will target an overall reduction in greenhouse gas emissions (GHGs) of 80% by 2045, with a shorter-term target of 50% by 2030.
+As an international working group, each member of the IWCA will target an overall reduction in greenhouse gas emissions (GHGs) of 50% by 2030, aiming to become Climate Positive by 2050.

 Since its founding in 1870, Familia Torres has combined tradition and innovation with the aim of making premium wine and brandy, always with the utmost respect for the environment.
 It has historically had wineries and vineyards in its homeland Penedès, Conca de Barberà, Priorat and Costers del Segre, and it is also present nowadays in other Spanish wine regions as well as Chile and California.
 The commitment to protect the land and environment, the pursuit of excellence, and a passion for wine culture have been passed down from generation to generation.
 Fifth generation is focusing today on making wines from unique vineyards and recovering ancestral varieties in Catalonia, as well as in other parts of Spain and Chile.
 Familia Torres is adapting to global warming while contributing to mitigate its effects through its ambitious environmental program, Torres & Earth, established in 2008.Visit website